libfive/libfive/README.md

 and consider using [`ninja`](https://ninja-build.org/) for faster builds.

 ### Ubuntu
-As a rule of thumb, `libfive` targets packages available in the latest Ubuntu LTS (currently 20.04 LTS).
-This is not automatically tested;
-if you find it's not the case, please open an issue.
+`libfive` should build out of the box on the latest Ubuntu LTS (currently 20.04).
+If you find that's not the case, please open an issue!

-#### 20.04 or later
-Ubuntu __20.04 or later__ should have all dependencies available through the package manager
+Start by installing dependencies through the package manager:
 ```
 sudo apt-get install cmake pkg-config libeigen3-dev libpng-dev libboost-all-dev guile-3.0-dev qtbase5-dev python3
 ```